 Because D is now lower, the optimizer will want to keep the supply there.
 This is so this is now a pull deployment strategy.
-Again if both E and F have demands at the same time, E will again get all of the supply.
+Again if both E and F have demands at the same time, E will get all of the supply.

 What Most Companies Want From Deployment

-However several of the assumptions taken by the SNP optimizer are problematic for implementation.
-The flow control is just too”twitchy.”
+However, several of the assumptions taken by the SNP optimizer are problematic for implementation.
+The flow control is just too “twitchy.”
 It allocates everything to one location while leaving other locations barren.
 Sure, costs may have been minimized, but to what end?
 Costs are merely a control device.
 They are not set to match real costs.

 What Cost Optimization Then Means

 So costs in any real sense were not minimized.
-Fake costs which have no relationship to real costs were minimized.
+Fake costs that have no relationship to real costs were minimized.
 And so?
 This would be like saying you had lost 20 pounds, which you had earlier imagined around your waist.
 Again, not helpful or beneficial to anyone.
 A better system would have stock moving in the proportions of demand.
 And SNP has this as fair share functionality in the optimizer.
 It also as has it in the SNP heuristic.
 However, in testing, it did not at all seem to work.
 Companies that want to use fair share should instead use the deployment heuristic.